Anomaly Detection with Image AI: Model Selection and Practical Implementation

 Amazon Lookout for Vision can use Amazon Augmented AI (Amazon A2I) to route low-confidence predictions to human reviewers (process engineers, quality managers, or operators).
 You can specify the conditions for routing predictions to reviewers based on confidence score thresholds or random sampling percentages.
 You can adjust these thresholds to achieve the right balance of accuracy and cost-effectiveness.

-It seems that threshold adjustment is possible.
+It seems that threshold adjustment is possible. - No feature to calculate AUC.

 Conclusion

-For anomaly detection using image AI, it is important to select an appropriate model according to the dataset.
+#For anomaly detection using image AI, it is important to select an appropriate model according to the dataset.
 Each model, including anomaly detection, object detection, segmentation, and classification, has its own advantages and disadvantages, and it is necessary to choose according to specific use cases.
 Ultimately, it is essential to actually train with the data and verify the results.